simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 #### How do I get the supporter benefits such as colors & channel access?

 You should receive in-game benefits immediately.
-For discord colors & channel access, DM a developer in discord or send an email to hello at prosperousuniverse dot com with your discord name & id (usually of the format **DiscordName#1234**).
+For Discord colors & channel access, DM a Developer in discord or send an email to hello at prosperousuniverse dot com with your Discord name & id (usually of the format **DiscordName#1234**).

 #### If the universe is already this old, am I going to be too far behind?